What You Need to Know About Clearing your Arrest Record

-LEIN is a person’s nonpublic criminal history that is accessible by law enforcement personnel and courts.
-Michigan law requires that any record of the arrest on LEIN, including biometric data and fingerprints, shall be destroyed if defense counsel can persuade the prosecutor to agree or if the prosecutor and the judge fail to object within 60 days of the dismissal.
-If this happens, the arrest is also removed from LEIN and ICHAT.
+LEIN contains a person’s nonpublic criminal history and is accessible by law enforcement personnel and courts.
+Michigan law requires that any record of the arrest on LEIN, including biometric data and fingerprints, shall be destroyed if a criminal defense attorney can persuade the prosecutor to agree or if the prosecutor and the judge fail to object within 60 days of the dismissal.
+If this happens, the Michigan State Police must remove the arrest from LEIN and ICHAT.

 Removal of an Arrest from Criminal Record

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has extensive experience filing for and winning requests to remove arrests and, in many cases, even criminal convictions.
-Because we have an excellent reputation with law enforcement, including prosecutors throughout Michigan, we are frequently able to persuade the government into agreeing to this type of relief.
+Removing an arrest record is different than the expungement process.
+Because we have an excellent reputation with law enforcement, including prosecutors throughout Michigan, we frequently persuade the government to agree to this relief.
+If you call us for a free consultation, we can help you understand how to clear an arrest from your record.

-If you don’t try, the arrest will not be automatically removed.
-Once an arrest has been entered on a record, it will never be removed unless some action is taken.
-Given that this type of improper record can cause terrible problems in a person’s life, it is critical that any request is done correctly, effectively, and professionally.
+If you don’t try, the arrest will not automatically disappear.
+Once an arrest appears on someone’s criminal record, it is permanent unless the State Police are ordered to or voluntarily remove it.
+Since this type of improper record can cause terrible problems in a person’s life, any request must be done correctly, effectively, and professionally.

-Although there is a standard court order for removal of an arrest from law enforcement records, this does not mean that such an order is inevitably entered.
-The Court Form, MC262, may be entered following a motion brought before the trial judge, with the consent of the prosecutor, or following a petition filed with the Michigan State Police.
+Although there is a standard court order to remove an arrest from law enforcement records, this does not mean that it always gets filed or entered with a court.
+The Court Form, MC262, may be entered following a motion brought before the trial judge, with the prosecutor’s consent, or following a petition filed with the Michigan State Police.

 An Experienced Defense Attorney Can Help You